Phatnoir/jellyfin-renamer/README.md

 ### Metadata cleanup not working
 - Ensure MKVToolNix is installed for `--deep-clean` functionality
-- Check that files are actually MKV format (metadata cleanup only works on MKV)
+- Check that files are actually MKV format (metadata cleanup only works on MKV/MP4)
 - Use `--verbose` to see detailed processing information
 - On Windows/WSL: install MKVToolNix **inside WSL** or add the Windows install path to WSL's `PATH`

+### Subtitles being processed twice
+- This has been fixed - companion subtitles are no longer double-processed during `--deep-clean`

 ---